tokyo-ios-meetup/PresentationSlides/slides.md

 11:00 am - 11:15 am: Introduction

-11:15 am - 11:45 am: Bektur Ryskeldiev will present "Interactions in Mixed Reality or what is mixed reality and how can we make applications for it?".
+11:15 am - 11:45 am: Peter Jacobs will present "Using Speech Kit for Voice Recognition."

-11:45 am - 12:15 pm: Paul McMahon will present "All Code is Debt".
+11:45 am - 12:15 pm: John Estropia will present on "My Journey Taming Core Data: An Intro to the CoreStore Library."

 12:15 pm - 1:00pm: Discussion

 ---

 # Tokyo iOS Meetup
-## September 2017
+## October 2017

 ---